dydko1/Image-processing-and-neural-networks/README.md

-# Images recognised using Matlab toolbox image processing and neural networks
+# Images processing and neural networks to identifica shapes of ventilation ducts

 My master thesis related with machine learning.
 I used artifical neural network to recognise images of ventilation ducts.
 Data from image used by inspection robot.
 You can look on my poster "Poster master thesis.png".